oscarotero/psr7-middlewares/README.md

 $middlewares = [

-    //required to get the format of the request Middleware::formatNegotiator(),
+    //(recomended) to detect responses' mimetype
+    Middleware::formatNegotiator(),

     Middleware::imageTransformer([   // The available sizes of the images.